StyO: Stylize Your Face in Only One-shot: Introduction

 Face stylization aims at automatically creating personalized artistic portraits from face photographs.
 It is a fundamental problem in vision and graphics communities~\cite{ErgunAkleman1997MakingCW,Kim2019UGATITUG,Han2021ExemplarBased3P,Song2021AgileGANSP} and widely applied in creative industries such as social media avatars, films, advertising, etc. Recently, one-shot solution for this task has drawn lots of attention, due to its significant feature of data-efficiency, which makes the deployment easier in practice.

-Existing works \cite{Chong2021JoJoGANOS,Zhu2021MindTG,Zhang2022GeneralizedOD,Zhang2022TowardsDA} consider one-shot face stylization as a style transfer problem~\cite{LeonAGatys2016ImageST}, \ie, transferring face style of a single target image into face of the source image, and solve this problem with Generative Adversarial Networks (GANs)~\cite{Goodfellow2014GenerativeAN,karras2019style}.
-Despite of their success, we observe that even state-of-the-art methods still fail to achieve reasonable style (\eg, geometry variations) while maintain source content (\eg, facial and hair colors), as shown in Figure~\ref{fig:teaser}.
+Existing works \cite{Chong2021JoJoGANOS,Zhu2021MindTG,Zhang2022GeneralizedOD,Zhang2022TowardsDA} consider one-shot face stylization as a style transfer problem~\cite{LeonAGatys2016ImageST}, \textit{e.g.}, transferring face style of a single target image into face of the source image, and solve this problem with Generative Adversarial Networks (GANs)~\cite{Goodfellow2014GenerativeAN,karras2019style}.
+Despite of their success, we observe that even state-of-the-art methods still fail to achieve reasonable style (\textit{e.g.}, geometry variations) while maintain source content (\textit{e.g.}, facial and hair colors), as shown in Figure~\ref{fig:teaser}.
+Note that these features are delineated as fundamental attributes warranting consideration \cite{KaidiCao2018CariGANsUP,Gong2020AutoToonAG,YichunShi2018WarpGANAC,YifangMen2022DCTNetDT,Han2021ExemplarBased3P,Song2021AgileGANSP,Liu2021BlendGANIG}.
 This is caused by two main reasons.
-First, these methods heavily relied on pre-trained GAN models on large real face dataset \cite{karras2019style}, thus hard to match styles of faces, especially geometry changes, from another domain with one-shot guidance, due to the capability limitation of GANs for producing distribution variations.
+First, these methods heavily relied on pre-trained GAN models on large real face dataset \cite{karras2019style}, thus hard to match styles of faces, especially geometry changes, from another domain with one-shot guidance, due to capability limitation of GANs for producing distribution variations.
 Second, they entangle the style and content information of facial images together in the latent space, making current encoding and inversion techniques difficult to derive accurate latent code representing the stylized faces.
 It is important to address above issues for facilitating usage of relevant techniques in real world.